bovacu/Term-do-rs/README.md

 I've been using this app during the development of this app, and it is really useful for software development in general.

 Any error you find you can contact me (vazquezborja@hotmail.es), and I'll try to fix it as soon as possible!

+### Version 0.7

+In this version it was added:
+- Custom key bindings for the app through the settings.ini.
+Every single char is accepted, F(1...12) not yet and special chars are supported as long as crossterm accepts them (https://docs.rs/crossterm/0.17.7/crossterm/event/enum.KeyCode.html)
+- 4 command line commands have been added:
+  - --set-settings-path _path_ : this commands sets the dir (set just the dir, do not include the file name, which btw MUST be settings.ini) where your custom settings.ini is located.
+Now settings will be loaded from that file and not the default one.
+To go back to the default one set the _path_ value to .
+  - --set-data-path _path_ : exactly the same as above but for the data file (set just the dir, do not include the file name, which btw MUST be data.json).
+  - --create-data-in-path _path_ : creates a data.json at the provided _path_.
+It does not set it as the new path, for that call '--set-data-path'
+  - --create-settings-in-path _path_ : creates a settings.ini at the provided _path_.
+It does not set it as the new path, for that call '--set-settings-path'